Please fill out all three fields of the form with numerical data.

 How to Calculate Your Monthly Loan Payment

 There are lots of reasons why you might want a personal loan.
-Perhaps it's to consolidate some credit card debt, or for a home repair project and maybe you'd like to invest in a small business.
+Perhaps it's to consolidate some credit card debt, or for a home repair project, or maybe you'd like to invest in a small business.
 Whatever the reason, it's important to know just how much that loan is going to cost you in the long run.
 That's where a loan calculator comes in.

 A loan calculator is a simple tool that will allow you to predict how much a personal loan will cost you as you pay it back every month.
 It's quite simple: You provide the calculator with some basic information about the loan, and it does the math and spits out your monthly payment.